camidiazf/Mycobacterium-smegmatis-model-calibration-and-validation/README.md

   Context manager to silence PSO optimizer stdout/stderr during calibration.

 - **`RUN_PARAMETERS_ITERATIONS`**
-  Top-level driver that enumerates all subsets of parameters and bounds, runs each scenario through PSO, and writes results to an Excel file.
+  Top-level driver that runs each scenario through PSO, according to the numer of iterations set by the user, and writes results to an Excel file.

 - **`RUN_INITIAL`**
   Executes a single analysis pass using the original parameter set, formats and returns its results for inclusion as the “baseline” row.